hnb2/ideas/README.md

 ## Webapp access

-The port 8000 is forwarded to the host, you HAVE to access the website using this URL: `http://localhost:8000` otherwise the login won't work
+The port 8000 is forwarded to the host, you HAVE to access the website using this URL: `http://localhost:8000/ideas` otherwise the login won't work.

+The admin panel can be found here: `http://localhost:8080/admin`.

 ## EC2 deployment